For the last few weeks, every time we’ve picked up the phone, turned on the television, or opened a Web browser, one topic dominates the news.

 Time commitment: As little as 20 minutes a day

 Research shows that you lose one IQ point for every lost hour of sleep.
 Go to bed just 20 minutes earlier.
 Or, catch up by taking a quick nap during the day, and reap the added benefit of increasing both your alertness and productivity levels for the afternoon.
 Consider a short nap after lunch or before dinnertime with your family.
 Your partner, friends, or children deserve your attention, and it can be hard to focus if you’re nodding off.

 If naps won’t work, set your alarm to wake you at the time you’ll actually need to get up.
 Hitting the snooze button may make you feel like you’re sneaking in a few extra minutes of rest, but you’d be better off letting your alarm go off 20 minutes later and getting up after an extra bit of restorative sleep.

 Learn more about how sleep can make you a stronger leader.

 Time commitment: 5 minutes a day

 If you’re not currently able to fit exercise into your busy schedule, don’t feel you must jump headfirst into a CrossFit membership.
-Just taking a break and a quick walk can have immediate positive effects on your stress levels, creativity, and productivity.
+Just taking a 5-minute break to stretch or take a super-quick walk can have immediate positive effects on your stress levels, creativity, and productivity.

 These effects are even greater if you get that walk in outdoors, around some trees or greenery.
-Aim to increase your movement a little each day, and don’t forget to notice exercise that you are actually getting but may be ignoring.
+Aim to make time for wellness by increasing your movement a little each day, and don’t forget to notice exercise that you are actually getting but may be ignoring.

-Also, try these 3 quick workouts that don’t take much time and are easy to do from your own living room.
+Also, try this workout that doesn’t take much time and is easy to do from anywhere.